gray rectangle with angle

 • Regularly maintain and inspect your vehicle.
 Do regular maintenance and thorough inspections of your vehicle and your equipment so you don’t encounter your own unexpected disasters.

 • Invest in a good GPS system and keep updated road maps.
 Apps on your phone can be unreliable if communication systems and cell towers are down.
-Make sure you have GPS system or an updated atlas in case of emergency.
+Make sure you have truck routing software or an updated atlas in case of emergency.

 • Equip your truck with emergency and survival equipment.
 Check your vehicle and be sure you have everything you need in case you find yourself living in your truck for a few days.